artsiom-burkun/DropCalendar/README.md

-## dropCalendar
+## DropCalendar

-dropCalendar is a base Extra template that is useful when wanting to create a new Extra for MODx Revolution.
+DropCalendar is a base Extra template that is useful when wanting to create a new Extra for MODx Revolution.
 One can git archive from this repository to start with all the file structure for beginning MODx Extra development pre-setup.